ugautamxp/Cloud_Journey/Linux/day1.md

-#### shell
+#### Shell
-it is a CLI which interpret the commands and tell the OS - what to do
+It is a Command Line Interface which interpret the commands and tell the OS what to do

+### Commands -
-### commands - are like some executable files
+commands are like some executable files
 $ **pwd** : Print working Directory - it prints current directory we are in.

 $ **ls** : list all the things in the current directory